mehulghosal/DHVEPB/README.md

-## Deriving Horizontal Velocities of Equatorial Plasma Bubbles
+## Using Optical Flow to Derive Horizontal Velocities of Equatorial Plasma Bubbles
 * goal of this project is to find horizontal drift velocities based on differences in total electron content over time
 * acknowledgements to Dr. R. Pradipta for support and providing the data & Mrs. Croce and Dr. Arrigoni for additional support